Regulatory Road Signs in 2020: Beyond The Driving TestUpdated Oct. 20, 2020

 Do Not Enter signs

-Do not enter signs are often used alongside one-way signs to prevent drivers turning into a one-way street in the wrong direction.
-You will also encounter them on limited access highway entry or exit ramps, and on other roads or driveways where entering from a certain point is not permitted.
+Do not enter signs are often used alongside one-way signs to prevent drivers from turning into a one-way street in the wrong direction.
+You will also encounter them on limited-access highway entry or exit ramps, and on other roads or driveways where entering from a certain point is not permitted.

-Do not enter signs are white squares, featuring a prominent red circle which contains a white rectangle.
+Do not enter signs are white squares, featuring a prominent red circle that contains a white rectangle.
 They may or may not be printed with the words “DO NOT ENTER”.